 Appeal and Complaint Handling Process

 SES has an established process to handle complaints and resolve appeals should these arise in the conduct of our third-party validation and verification services.
 SES will direct complaints and appeals to the President of SES.
-If the President prepared the verification statement or report being appealed or is the subject of the complaint, SES will direct the issue to the SES Corporate Quality Assurance Manager.
+If the President worked on the verification statement or report being appealed, provided independent review, made the verification decision for the verification statement being appealed or is the subject of the complaint, SES will direct the issue to the SES Corporate Quality Assurance Manager for independent review.

 Filing an Appeal